Financial support

 • Switching to interest only on your home loan for a period of time.

 We are also required to inform a credit reporting body if we agree to a financial hardship arrangement.
 This will be noted on your credit file.
-To find out more about Comprehensive Credit Reporting, visit creditsmart.org.au
+To find out more about Comprehensive Credit Reporting, click here.

 What the process looks like

-Apply through your preferred method: online, email, post or phone.
-You will be asked to provide details of your financial situation, detailing your income, expenses, bills, loans, repayments, and assets.
+Apply using your preferred method: online, email, post or phone.
+You’ll be asked to provide details of your financial situation, including your income, general expenses, ongoing repayments and assets.

 Ways to apply